9th8/up-to-date-real-world-haskell/16-programming-with-monads.md

 ::::

-We can think of our value of type `e` as an *environment* in which we\'re evaluating some expression.
+We can think of our value of type `e` as an *environment* in which we're evaluating some expression.
 The `return` action should have the same effect no matter what the environment is, so our version ignores its environment.

-Our definition of `(>>=)` is a little more complicated, but only because we have to make the environment---here the variable \~r\~---available both in the current computation and in the computation we\'re chaining into.
+Our definition of `(>>=)` is a little more complicated, but only because we have to make the environment---here the variable \~r\~---available both in the current computation and in the computation we're chaining into.

-How does a piece of code executing in this monad find out what\'s in its environment?
+How does a piece of code executing in this monad find out what's in its environment?
 It simply has to `ask`.

 :::: captioned-content